atlarge-research/opencraft-tutorial/README.md

          return chunks;
 ```

-Add an `else if` statement in `PolicyFactory.java` to enable the new policy:
+In `PolicyFactory.java`, add an `else if` statement to enable the new policy:

 ```
              return new ZeroBoundsPolicy();
          } else if (nameMatches(InfiniteBoundsPolicy.class, policyName)) {
              return new InfiniteBoundsPolicy();
 +        } else if (nameMatches(NewChunkPolicy.class, policyName)) {
-+            return new NewChunkPolicy();
++            return new NewChunkPolicy(server.getViewDistance());
          }
          return null;
      }
 ```

 Now that we have added a new policy to Opencraft, we can compile the code.
-To do so, run `mvn package -DskipTests`.
-(You can also enable the tests, but that will significantly increase the compilation time.)
+To do so, go back to `~/opencraft` and run `mvn package -DskipTests`.
+This will take a while...
+(You can enable the tests, but that will increase the compilation time even further.)
 Upon successful compilation, a freshly compiled version of Opencraft should be waiting in the `target` directory.

-Repeat the steps in the [previous section](#modify-opencraft-policy) to add a new configuration to your experiment.
+Repeat the steps in the [previous section](#modify-opencraft-configuration) to add a new configuration to your experiment.
 This time, call the new configuration `policy-new`.
 In the corresponding `opencraft.yml` configuration file, change the policy to `NewChunkPolicy`.

 The new policy is not supported by the Opencraft version we have used in our previous experiments.
 To use the new version of Opencraft, copy the new Opencraft jar to the new configuration's resources folder: